When Brands Get Cheeky

 Not so Innocent Smoothies

-Innocent’s lastest innovation has come in the form of a new ‘blue’ drink.
+Innocent’s latest innovation has come in the form of a new ‘blue’ drink.
 But it quickly came apparent that the only people who saw the drink as blue was Innocent themselves.
 And so started a marketing campaign that has had us tickled pink (oh, we mean blue).

 The company has gone to great lengths to try and convince their consumers that they’re not admitting defeat.
 Even going so far as hiring ‘Duncan from Blue’ to market their so-called ‘blue’ drink in an ad that clearly continues this self-mocking tone.
 Duncan himself hilariously claims that he’s ‘only doing it for the money’.